aisiklar/aisiklar/README.md

 - 👋 Hi, I’m alptekin.
 - 👀 I’m interested in Web development.
 Nowadays working with javascript, react.js, node.js, express.js.
 Additionally, have some familiarity and exp with vue.js, electron.js and python, too.
-- 💞️ I’m looking to collaborate on open source projects (especially with javascript, react.js, vue.js).
+- 💞️ I’m looking to collaborate on open source projects (preferably javascript, react.js, node.js).
 - 📫 How to reach me https://www.linkedin.com/in/alptekinisiklar/
 <!---
 aisiklar/aisiklar is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.